crispinbevin/foodPageUI/README.md

-This is a project that I undertook at FERNS IT Solutions to understand the working of a food delivery page.
+This is a project that I undertook at FERNS IT Solutions to understand the working of a food delivery page using React.js .

 ## How to Run after cloning this repository
 ```bash